apache/cordova-docs/www/docs/es/3.1.0/cordova/file/fileentry/fileentry.md

         alert(error.code);
     }

-    // create a <a href="../filewriter/filewriter.html">FileWriter</a> to write to the file entry.createWriter(success, fail);
+    // create a FileWriter to write to the file entry.createWriter(success, fail);